 The very nature of major depression often defeats our best therapeutic efforts.
 How can clients change when they have no hope or interest?
-When they can’t concentrate and have no energy?
-When they are immobilized?
+When can’t they concentrate and have no energy?
+When are they immobilized?

-It is not surprising that treatment-resistant depression often defies the efforts of skilled therapists and effective medications, leaving clients defeated and discouraged, or even more depressed.
+It is not surprising that treatment-resistant depression often defies the efforts of skilled therapists and effective medications, leaving clients defeated and discouraged or even more depressed.
 Even though diagnoses of depression correlate highly with a history of trauma, we generally do not treat depression as a trauma-related disorder.

 How can we help chronically depressed individuals more effectively?